RumeelHussainbnb/CoreDAODocs/docs/Node/Full-Node/on-mainnet.md

 sidebar_position: 2
 ---

-# Running Core Full Nodes
+# Running Core Full Nodes on Core Mainnet
 ---

 A Core full node stores the entire history of the Core blockchain, enabling anyone to verify the state of any account.
 A Core full node can take many forms: